Leveraging the Power of an LLC: How to Grow Your Business Network Exponentially

 When you start an LLC, you’re actually creating a whole new business entity.
 In other words, your LLC will be distinct from its owner, a distinction that doesn’t exist with Sole Proprietorships.

 The upshot of this is that your personal assets and liabilities are in a separate category from your business assets and liabilities.
-So, your personal wealth is effectively shielded from litigation and from aggressive creditors.
+So, your personal wealth is shielded from litigation effectively and from aggressive creditors.
 And there are other benefits, too, including flexibility with regard to how you report your taxable income, wiggle room with respect to how you manage the business, and more.

 So, there are plenty of reasons to make your small business an LLC… but what does any of this have to do with networking?